 Philosophy

 For me, dance education is not only about technique, but about how each student builds a relationship with their own body.
-Dance has the power to nurture confidence, sensitivity, and physical intelligence—helping children grow stronger and more expressive while offering adults a pathway to healing and self-discovery.
+Through training, students develop confidence, sensitivity, and physical awareness, learning not only how to move, but how to feel more at ease and in control of their body.

 Vision

-Through dance, somatic awareness, and Pilates-based movement training, I envision a future where people cultivate presence, balance, and embodied resilience.
-Whether through artistic expression or structured physical conditioning, movement becomes a way to reconnect with the body in a world increasingly shaped by speed and screens.
+Through dance, somatic awareness, and Pilates-based training, I envision a space where people develop presence, balance, and resilience.
+Whether for artistic expression or physical conditioning, movement becomes a way to support both personal growth and everyday well-being.

 Mission

-Through Dance Aura, my mission is to create a space where strength and softness coexist, a place where dance education and Pilates-informed training support both artistic growth and physical well-being.
+Through Dance Aura, my mission is to create a space where strength and softness coexist — a place where dance education and Pilates-informed training support both artistic development and physical health.